PRoH: Dynamic Planning and Reasoning over Knowledge Hypergraphs for Retrieval-Augmented Generation: Method

 \begin{definition}[Reasoning DAG] A reasoning DAG is the graph abstraction of a reasoning plan $(\mathcal{Q}, \mathcal{L})$.
 It is defined as a directed acyclic graph (DAG) $D = (\mathcal{Q}, \mathcal{L}_H)$, where each node represents a subquestion $q_i \in \mathcal{Q}$ and each directed edge $(q_i, q_j) \in \mathcal{L}_H$ encodes the immediate dependency between $q_i$ and $q_j$. \end{definition}

-For each reasoning plan, we construct a corresponding reasoning DAG.
-We then apply a topological sort on the reduced dependency relation $\mathcal{L}_H$ to obtain an execution order over the subquestions.
+An example reasoning DAG is shown in Figure~\ref{fig:workflow}.
+For each initial reasoning plan, we construct a corresponding reasoning DAG and apply a topological sort on the reduced dependency relations $\mathcal{L}_H$ to obtain an execution order over the subquestions.
 This order will guide the level-by-level completion of the reasoning DAG.
-The processed reasoning DAGs are collected to form the initial reasoning DAG set $\mathcal{D}_0$.
-Due to space limitations, the pseudo-code of the plan initialization algorithm is provided in Appendix~\ref{appendix:alg:plan_init}.
+The processed reasoning DAGs form the initial reasoning DAG set $\mathcal{D}_0$.